Will Selena Gomez Be Featured In The Weeknd’s Next Music Video?

 Selena Gomez and The Weeknd are going strong, but could their romance soon take a professional turn?

-Just two months after Selena Gomez and The Weeknd confirmed their romance with a very cozy outing at a Los Angeles restaurant in January, a report claims Gomez is hoping to join The Weeknd as he films his upcoming music video — but only in an effort to keep her eye on the “Earned It” singer.
+Just two months after Selena Gomez and The Weeknd confirmed their romance with a very cozy outing at a Los Angeles restaurant in January, a report claims Gomez is hoping to join The Weeknd as he films his upcoming music video — but only to keep her eye on the “Earned It” singer.

 “Selena Gomez has offered to star in The Weeknd’s next video, but it’s not just because she wants to be nice and support her boyfriend,” an insider told Hollywood Life, according to a report by Cosmopolitan magazine on March 6.